Home Compare BEI.DE vs GIS

 Beiersdorf Aktiengesellschaft vs General Mills: Which Stock Looks Stronger in 2026?

-General Mills holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
+General Mills holds the cleaner structural position, with the lead spread across profitability and stability.
 Beiersdorf Aktiengesellschaft does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (BEI.DE: HDAX, GIS: S&P 500).

-This is not just a one-metric split: both profitability and valuation materially support the lead.
-General Mills, Inc. leads by 17 points on the overall comparison score.
+The lead is spread across profitability and stability, rather than sitting in one isolated gap.
+General Mills, Inc. leads by 28 points on the overall comparison score.

 Trajectory Similarity